CooperProvins/FatDog/README.md

 - Owners of fat dogs
 ### Need
 - The dog obesity epidemic is undeniable and resilient.
 - This app provides realistic weight feedback to the dog parent, as dog obesity is a slow killer.
-They may not even know their dog qualifies.
+  - They may not even know their dog qualifies, but it likely does.
-### Questions
+### Frequently Asked Questions
 - How fat is my dog actually?
   - Extremely
 - Am I a bad owner?